bnb-chain/bnb-chain.github.io/docs/wallet/metamask.md

 Congratulations! you have create your MetaMask account!

-## Connect Your MetaMask With Binance Smart Chain
+## Connect Your MetaMask With BNB Smart Chain

 1. Go to setting page